 The person that referred you to this article probably thinks you’re too intellectually lazy to actually read it.
-While I’ve found that to very much seem to be the case, I’m guessing you have the modicum of intellectual diligence necessary to get through at least the next four paragraphs.
+While I’ve found that to very much seem to be the case with deniers, I’m guessing you have the modicum of intellectual diligence necessary to get through at least the next four paragraphs.
 I’m pullin’ for ya.

 You are more than likely reading this article because someone tried to explain how we KNOW that current climate change is real, caused by humans, and potentially catastrophic.
 It’s likely that no matter what they said to you, you responded with derision, dismissals, silly graphics, or even stepped up and posted some denial page talking points that you believe settled it.
 Maybe it got to a point where you said what so many deniers do; “Where’s the proof?”.
 (That’s one paragraph)

-By now you’ve probably trotted out that old canard about “Scientists thought an ice age was coming” as though that somehow dispenses with what we’ve learned since then.
-No matter how many times it’s been explained to you guys that the theory was never serious and that when we actually took a look at what was really happening with the climate we found that the long term trend was an alarmingly rapid rate of CO2 and warming increases… you guys keep pulling it out because you simply refuse to learn anything that conflicts with your beliefs.
+By now you’ve probably trotted out that old canard; “Scientists thought an ice age was coming” as though that somehow dispenses with all that we’ve learned since then.
+No matter how many times it’s been explained to you guys that the theory was never serious, and that when we actually took a look at what was really happening with the climate we found that the long term trend was an alarmingly rapid rate of CO2 and warming increases… you guys keep pulling it out because you simply refuse to learn anything that conflicts with your beliefs.
 (Almost there…)

 This is your chance to prove that wrong.
 You asked for proof?
 You want well established facts that demonstrate the reality of human caused climate change?
 Then exercise some intellectual honesty and diligence and read on.
 Otherwise, you can prove I’m right by quitting here and living with the fact that you really don’t give a damn about evidence and that intellectual laziness is a fact of your existence.